-I am very pleased to be able to write the forward to the latest version of Equality and Diversity in Milton Keynes.
-I'm proud of the inclusive, welcoming place that Milton Keynes is in 2021 - and the progress that has made since the publication was first issued in 2002.
+I am very pleased to be able to write the foreword to the latest version of Equality and Diversity in Milton Keynes.
+I am proud of the inclusive, welcoming place that Milton Keynes is in 2024 - and the progress that has been made since this publication was first issued in 2002.

-Of course, there is still more work to do, to improve our understanding of our diverse communities across our borough and to address the gaps that persist in critical areas like educational attainment or health outcomes.
-This comprehensive resource will help us to tackle these and other issues and I am grateful to all the colleagues and community groups who have contributed to it.
+Of course, there is still more work to do.
+For example, continuing to enhance understanding of the diverse communities across our city and addressing the gaps that persist in critical areas like educational attainment and health outcomes.
+This comprehensive resource will help us to continue tackling these, and other issues, together.
+I am grateful to all the colleagues and community groups who have contributed to it.

-Michael Bracey Chief Executive Milton Keynes Council
+Michael Bracey Chief Executive Milton Keynes City Council